Skip to content

 await interaction.addAttachmentFromPath('./document.pdf');

-// Add stimulus for analysis
+// Add user message for analysis

-Stimulus with Options
+Stimulus with Tools

 typescript

-import { Stimulus } from '../src/interaction/stimulus.js';
+import { Stimulus } from '../src/stimulus/stimulus.js';

 });

-// Create stimulus with different options
+// Create stimulus with tools

 });

-const interaction = new Interaction(model, "You are a versatile AI assistant.");
+const interaction = new Interaction(model, mathStimulus);

 Message History Management